Skip to content

-Activities represent automated tasks, manual tasks and sub-processes.
-Depicted as a gray rectangle.
+Activities encompass automated tasks, manual tasks, and sub-processes.
+On a flowchart, they are depicted as gray rectangles.

 A task can execute different actions.
 Available actions are listed below.

-The BPM task utilizes Workflow tool actions, the list of available actions is almost the same.
-See more details about workflow actions.
+The BPM task utilizes actions from the Workflow tool.
+The list of available actions is almost the same as in Workflows.
+See more details about Workflow actions.

-Creates a new record of any entity type.
+Creates a new record of a specific entity type.

 Creates a new record related to the target record.

 Updates the target record.
-You can utilize formula here.
+You can also utilize Formula script to set fields with calculated values.

-Updates the record (or multiple records) related to the target record.
-You can utilize formula here.
+Updates a record (or multiple records) related to the target record.
+You can also utilize Formula script to set fields with calculated values.

 Updates a record that was created within the current process.